 This is why ensuring your site plan is professionally drafted is so important.
 It needs to correctly reflect all local building and zoning rules.
 Using a service that understands these requirements and guarantees acceptance by your building department can save you a tremendous amount of time, money, and stress, letting you move forward with your project confidently.

-What Should Be on Your Construction Site Plan?
+What Should Your Construction Site Plan Include?

 Think of your site plan as the master blueprint for your property.
 To get your project approved, this drawing needs to show the full picture of what your property looks like now and what it will look like after your work is done.
 While specific requirements can differ slightly from one city to another, a permit-ready site plan always includes a few key elements.
 Getting these details right from the start is the best way to keep your project moving forward smoothly.

-Property Lines and Setbacks
+Defining Property Lines and Setbacks

 First things first, your site plan must clearly show your property lines.
 These are the legal boundaries that define the edges of your land.
 Just as important are the setbacks, which are the required distances between your structures and those property lines.
 Your local zoning rules dictate these distances.
 The plan should also map out any easements, which are portions of your property reserved for utilities or access.
 Showing these boundaries accurately is fundamental to a successful site plan and ensures your project is compliant from day one.

-Existing and Proposed Buildings
+Mapping Existing and Proposed Structures

 A site plan serves as a before-and-after snapshot for your building department.
 It needs to include all existing structures on your property, like your house, garage, deck, or shed.
 Then, it must precisely place any proposed additions or new buildings.
 This helps officials visualize how the new construction will fit within the context of your property.
 Clearly distinguishing between what’s already there and what you’re adding prevents confusion and shows that you’ve thought through the project’s impact on the lot.
 Our process and pricing are designed to handle projects of any size, from a small shed to a major home addition.

-Utility Lines and Hookups
+Locating Utilities and Hookups

 Knowing where your utilities are is crucial for safety and planning.
 Your site plan should map the locations of existing utility lines, including water, sewer or septic, gas, and electrical connections.
 If your project involves new hookups, those must be shown, too.
 This information is vital for avoiding costly and dangerous mistakes, like accidentally digging into a buried power line during excavation.
 Before any project, it's always a good idea to call 811 to have public utility lines marked on your property.
 Including them on your plan is a required step for most permit applications.

-Landscaping and Drainage Details
+Showing Landscaping and Drainage

 Your project doesn’t exist in a vacuum; it affects the land around it.
 That’s why your site plan should include major landscaping features like large trees, driveways, walkways, and retaining walls.
 More importantly, it must address drainage.
 The plan should indicate how water flows across your property and how your new construction might change that flow.
 This can include details on grading and slope to ensure water drains away from your home and doesn't create issues for your neighbors.
 For more complex needs, we offer additional services to cover these specific requirements.

-Key Dimensions and Notes
+Adding Important Dimensions and Notes

 For a site plan to be useful, it has to be easy to read and understand.
 This means every element on the drawing needs clear labels and precise measurements.
 The plan must also include a drawing scale (for example, 1 inch = 20 feet) so that anyone reviewing it can understand the real-world size and distance of the features.
 A north arrow is also essential for orientation.
 Finally, adding any specific notes requested by your local building department shows you’ve done your homework.
 Getting these details right is why so many customers give us great reviews.